 You can't miss the imposing High Kirk of St Giles (for Edinburgh's patron saint) on the south side of the street.
-This building, with its distinctive crown-shaped bell tower, is sometimes mistakenly referred to as St Giles Cathedral.
+This building, with its distinctive crown-shaped bell tower, is sometimes referred to as St Giles' Cathedral.
 Although the building was technically a cathedral (that is, housing bishops) for two short periods during the seventeenth century, outside of these times, under the presbyterian Church of Scotland, as it is today, sans bishops, it is more properly referred to as the High Kirk.

 On High Street you'll find the box office for the Edinburgh Festival Fringe, a colourful building on the south side of the road.
-In the summer the queue for tickets here can be immense, so book your tickets online in advance, and join the (much shorter) queue to pick them up from the collection machines instead.
+In the summer this part of the city gets pedestrianised and street performers provide entertainment during the three weeks of the festival.

-Past the next crossroads, marked by another former church, that of the Tron Kirk, you'll find buildings such as John Knox's House, reputed to be the home of the infamous religious reformer, as well as the Museum of Childhood, a free museum that is not especially child-friendly, but may appeal more to adults seeking to relive experiences from their own youth.
+Past the next crossroads, marked by another former church, that of the Tron Kirk, you'll find Paisley Close - site of a disaster in 1861 which led to the Victorian improvement of Edinburgh's Old Town - and buildings such as John Knox's House, reputed to be the home of the infamous religious reformer, as well as the Museum of Childhood, a free museum that is not especially child-friendly, but may appeal more to adults seeking to relive experiences from their own youth.

 You're now technically leaving the old burgh of Edinburgh, and the Royal Mile continues as Canongate.

-Explore the Royal Mile in more detail with an Up-Close and Personal Tour of the city.
+Explore the Royal Mile in more detail with a customised Edinburgh tour!